Loading

 Statements and positions

 The Philippines has on several occasions spoken on explosive weapons in populated areas in multilateral forums.
-During the 75th UN General Assembly First Committee in October 2020, the Philippines expressed concern over the humanitarian harm arising from the use of explosive weapons in populated areas and committed to participating in international efforts to address it.4 During the UN General Assembly First Committee in 2023, the Philippines welcomed the Political Declaration and highlighted the importance of its adoption.5 That same year, at the UN Security Council open debate on the protection of civilians in armed conflict, the Philippines emphasised the applicability of IHL to the use of explosive weapons in populated areas.6
+During the 79th Session of the UN General Assembly First Committee in 2024, the Philippines expressed its “support for efforts to improve the implementation of IHL in the context of explosive weapons in populated areas”, and stated it looked forward to the upcoming follow-up conferences, “which is a manifestation of the solid commitment of more than 80 countries to the affirmations” set out in the Political Declaration.4 During the 75th UN General Assembly First Committee in October 2020, the Philippines expressed concern over the humanitarian harm arising from the use of explosive weapons in populated areas and committed to participating in international efforts to address it.5 During the UN General Assembly First Committee in 2023, the Philippines welcomed the Political Declaration and highlighted the importance of its adoption.6 During the 2024 United Nations Security Council open debate on the protection of civilians in armed conflict, the Philippines called for the full implementation of international human rights and humanitarian law during situations of armed conflict, stating that it provides the legal framework to strategically mitigate the impacts of armed conflict including from the use of explosive weapons in populated areas.7 At the same debate in 2023 UN Security Council open debate on the protection of civilians in armed conflict, the Philippines emphasised the applicability of IHL to the use of explosive weapons in populated areas.8

-7. ‘Seventy-one States call for Action on Impact of Explosive Weapons in Joint Statement to UN General Assembly’.
+1. ‘Seventy-one States call for Action on Impact of Explosive Weapons in Joint Statement to UN General Assembly’.
 International Network on Explosive Weapons.
-October 2019.
-Available from: https://www.inew.org/seventy-one-states-call-for-action-on-impact-of-explosive-weapons-in-joint-statement-to-un-general-assembly/.
+October 2019. https://www.inew.org/seventy-one-states-call-for-action-on-impact-of-explosive-weapons-in-joint-statement-to-un-general-assembly/

 Other State Positions